salesforce/lwc-rfcs/text/0000-declarative-host.md

 The reason for this is to allow a component to set defaults for its root's behavior, while still allowing consumers to override those defaults.

+Note that, in case of conflict with programmatically-modified attributes or event listeners (e.g. `this.className = 'foo'` in a `renderedCallback`), the framework makes no attempt to merge the programmatically-added values with the framework-added values (similar to how classes in [light DOM scoped styles](https://rfcs.lwc.dev/rfcs/lwc/0116-light-dom-scoped-styles) work today).
+Developers should be encouraged to rely on the framework rather than doing their own manual manipulations.

 ## Drawbacks

 Implementing this feature does require additional complexity, and moves us further away from standard custom element syntax.